JasonH1/nodejsdemo/README.md

 Base NodeJS Template
 ==================

-This is the Base NodeJS Template simple example
+This is the Base NodeJS Template simple example with google visualization charts and api data.

 To get things running,